-Cartel activity is subject to a criminal fine of up to ¥500 million for a corporation, and imprisonment with hard labour for up to five years, a fine of up to ¥5 million, or both, for an individual (such as officers, directors or employees who played a central role in a cartel).
+Cartel activity is subject to a criminal fine of up to ¥500 million for a corporation.
+For individuals (such as officers, directors or employees who played a central role in a cartel), such conduct is subject to imprisonment with hard labour for up to five years or a fine of up to ¥5 million, or both.